-The data on citizenship status were derived from answers to Question 8 in the 2014 American Community Survey (ACS).
+The data on citizenship status were derived from answers to Question 8 in the 2019 American Community Survey (ACS).
 This question was asked about Persons 1 through 5 in the ACS.

 Respondents were asked to select one of five categories: (1) born in the United States, (2) born in Puerto Rico, Guam, the U.S. Virgin Islands, or Northern Marianas, (3) born abroad of U.S. citizen parent or parents, (4) U.S. citizen by naturalization, or (5) not a U.S citizen.
-Respondents indicating they are a U.S. citizen by naturalization also are asked to print their year of naturalization.
-People born in American Samoa, although not explicitly listed, are included in the second response category.
+Respondents indicating they were a U.S. citizen by naturalization were asked to print their year of naturalization.

 For the Puerto Rico Community Survey, respondents were asked to select one of five categories: (1) born in Puerto Rico, (2) born in a U.S. state, District of Columbia, Guam, the U.S. Virgin Islands, or Northern Marianas, (3) born abroad of U.S. citizen parent or parents, (4) U.S. citizen by naturalization, or (5) not a U.S. citizen.
-Respondents indicating they are a U.S. citizen by naturalization also are asked to print their year of naturalization.
-People born in American Samoa, although not explicitly listed, are included in the second response category.
+Respondents indicating they were a U.S. citizen by naturalization were asked to print their year of naturalization.

 When no information on citizenship status was reported for a person, information for other household members, if available, was used to assign a citizenship status to the respondent.
 All cases of nonresponse that were not assigned a citizenship status based on information from other household members were allocated the citizenship status of another person with similar characteristics who provided complete information.
-In cases of conflicting responses, place of birth information is used to edit citizenship status.
-For example, if a respondent states he or she was born in Puerto Rico but was not a U.S. citizen, the edits use the response to the place of birth question to change the respondent's status to "U.S. citizen at birth."
+In cases of conflicting responses, place of birth information was used to edit citizenship status.
+For example, if a respondent stated he or she was born in Puerto Rico but was not a U.S. citizen, the edits used the response to the place of birth question to change the respondent's status to "U.S. citizen at birth."